Ukrainian-History/autoBWF/docs/usage.rst

 You can use the "Export metadata" button to save the currently displayed metadata to a `PBCore <https://pbcore.org>`_ XML sidecar file.
-Clicking the button will bring up a window where you can specify the folder and file name of the PBCore file, and where you can optionally embed existing XML from other software (such as OHMS) within a PBCore `instantiationExtension <https://pbcore.org/elements/instantiationextension>`_ element.
+Clicking the button will bring up a window where you can specify the folder and file name of the PBCore file, and where you can optionally embed existing XML from other software (such as `OHMS <https://www.oralhistoryonline.org/>`_) within a PBCore `instantiationExtension <https://pbcore.org/elements/instantiationextension>`_ element.
 In addition, it is possible to automatically run `lame` to generate an MP3 access file from the target BWF.
-Only VBR encoding is currently supported.
+The export dialog allows the user to choose between variable and constant bitrate.
+For VBR, the user can enter the quality level, while for CBR the user can choose the bitrate (in kHz).

 .. note::
     The metadata exported to PBCore correspond to the texts visible in the autoBWF GUI at the time that the "Export metadata" button was clicked.
-Note that if you have edited metadata fields but have not saved the metadata to the BWF, then the exported PBCore will **not** match the internal metadata in the BWF.
+If you have edited metadata fields but have not saved the metadata to the BWF, then the exported PBCore will **not** match the internal metadata in the BWF.

 How does autoBWF generate metadata?